Website Flowchart Template

-A website flowchart (or sitemap) can be used as a planning tool to help organize and clarify existing content, and get rid of unnecessary or duplicate content.
-The flowchart can also help your team identify knowledge gaps for future content.
+A website flowchart can be used as a planning tool to help organize and clarify existing content, and get rid of unnecessary or duplicate content.
+The flowchart also helps your team identify knowledge gaps for future content.

-Website flowcharts help you stay focused on your user and your goals when working on website projects, whether website launches, audits, or redesigns.
+Website flowcharts help you stay focused on your user and your goals when working on website projects, from website launches, audits, or redesigns.

-Ideally, your users shouldn’t be confused when navigating your website (whether first-time or return visits), or interacting with any of your content.
+Ideally, your users shouldn’t be confused when navigating your website (whether it’s their first time or a returning visit), or interacting with any of your content.
 Website flowcharts help you spot areas of friction or dead-end points across user flows.

 A sitemap can help your product, UX, or content teams:

 Clarify content themes or focuses so the user understands your products and services